joicepj007/BrochureApp/README.md

 * **:data**: Implements repositories and data sources that interact with the API
 * **:presentation**: Houses UI components, ViewModels, and navigation
 * **:designsystem**: Maintains reusable UI components and design tokens
+* **:common:** Provides shared utilities, constants, and base components used across all modules

 This architecture was chosen to: